Dissociation Examples: How Core Emotions Get Masked by Coping Emotions

 - In terms of developmental issues, when no space has been given to develop as an individual, there is, at the core, a sense of deep anger.
 This anger, due to fear (coping emotion) of consequences, is often repressed.

 It is important to recognize and acknowledge the "layered" emotions; the core emotion, and the emotion that develops to deal with the traumatic overwhelming response.
 To work towards resolution is to be able to start containing and releasing the core emotion.
-It is the core emotion which is fueling the habitual "coping" emotion and reenactment.
+It is the core emotion which is fueling the habitual coping emotion and reenactment.

 Anxiety disorders, for example, often have their core rooted in developmental issues and suppressed anger.
 It is necessary for you to start to own the anger and be able to assert boundaries.
-When boundaries are established anxiety and self-esteem issues can be addressed and changed.
+When boundaries are established, anxiety and self-esteem issues can be addressed and changed.

-The Identity of Post-Traumatic Stress
+The Identity of Trauma

 However, when a coping habit has persisted for a long time, it becomes part of one's identity structure.
 Even if you work through the trauma that has created the coping mechanism, the default mechanisms might still be in place.